The time will come when

 and a load of dirt.

-The state of Minnesota enacted a law that defined all railroad cars as
+The state of Minnesota enacted a law that defined all

 buildings, and as such were subject to the same rules and restrictions